bhushan017/CarND-Vehicle-Detection/writeup_template.md

 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

+   The code for this step is contained in the fifth code cell of the IPython notebook.
-I trained a linear SVM using...
+   I trained a linear SVM using the HOG features and got an accuracy ~99%.

 ## Sliding Window Search